Isabella Karle: Legacy

 Her x-ray scattering technique is used to study biological, chemical, metallurgical, and physical characteristics of crystals.
 It significantly improved the speed and accuracy of chemical and biomedical analysis and is still today the basis of all advanced x-ray crystallography including computerized programs used around the world.
 Her technique has played a major role in the development of new drugs and other synthesized materials.

+Karle was the first female chemistry faculty member of the University of Michigan.

+Karle was the first woman to receive the Bower Award for the Advancement of Science, Franklin Institute in 1993.